studioespresso/craft3-facebook-catalog/README.md

         composer require studioespresso/craft-facebook-catalog
         ./craft install/plugin craft-facebook-catalog

+## Usage
+Out of the box, the plugin will give you 1 feed with all your Craft Commerce products.
+If you need more control over which products show up in the feed, or you want multiple feeds, have a look at the have a look at the [Twig functions](#twig-function).

 ## Twig function
 If you want to use the plugin with regular entries, want to provide your own Element query or want to have mulitple feeds, have a look at these function.